CriticalFlaw/awesome-tf2/.github/README.md

 - [Scrap.TF](https://scrap.tf/) - Home to automated Steam trading, scrap/hat banking, raffles and more!

 ## Useful Tools
-- [CastingEssentials](https://github.com/PazerOP/CastingEssentials) - A plugin that enhances the viewing experience of both casters and viewers.
+- [CastingEssentials](https://github.com/dalegaard/CastingEssentials/releases/latest) - A plugin that enhances the viewing experience of both casters and viewers.
 - [Crowbar](https://steamcommunity.com/groups/CrowbarTool) - A model decompiler similar to GCFScape but more up to date and feature rich.
 - [GCFScape](https://developer.valvesoftware.com/wiki/GCFScape) - An app that can open and extract Source Engine content packed as .gcf and .vpk files.
-- [HUD Editor](https://github.com/CriticalFlaw/TF2HUD.Editor) - A tool for installing and customizing your favorite custom Team Fortress 2 HUDs.
+- [HUD Editor](https://criticalflaw.ca/TF2HUD.Editor/) - A tool for installing and customizing your favorite custom Team Fortress 2 HUDs.
 - [Loadout.TF](https://loadout.tf/) - A web-app that lets you create custom loadouts without restrictions.
-- [Modelling Resources and Tutorials](https://kritzkast.com/tf2_mod_guide) – Created by Pogo for KritzKast.
 - [MvM.TF](https://mvm.tf/) - MvM wave generator
 - [Rep.TF](https://rep.tf/) - Search many player reputation databases, all in one place.
 - [Serveme.TF](https://serveme.tf/) - The easiest way to get a TF2 server.